joannakonieczny/bridge-crossroad/docs/coding-standards.md

 - Use proper type annotations
 - **Prefer types over interfaces** - use `type` for all object shapes and component props
 - Use utility types when appropriate
-- Avoid `any` - use `unknown` for truly unknown data
+- Avoid `any` - use `unknown` for truly unknown data or `never`
-- Only use `interface` for extending existing interfaces or when you need declaration merging
+- Use PropsWithChildren type from React if you need to pass children to component or declare component props type

 **Why prefer types over interfaces:**